Can You Get PTSD From Bullying? Symptoms And Support For Healing

 What to do if you have PTSD from bullying

-People who have had a traumatic bullying experience is at an increased risk of developing PTSD.
+People who have had a traumatic bullying experience are at an increased risk of developing PTSD.
 While symptoms may subside with time, the harmful side effects that contributed to the disorder are still present and should be treated.
 Treatment helps an individual to heal from their experiences and move on to lead a life of confidence, happiness, and peace.
 If you or a loved one has experience bullying, consider seeking a safe and supportive environment where you can get professional medical advice about the traumatic experiences.

 If you are wondering where to start, seek the help of someone who is qualified to diagnose and treat mental health disorders and who can provide you with the proper resources that will allow you to overcome them successfully.
 If your child is living with PTSD, this is even more important as it has the potential to dictate how they spend their current and future lives.